 It’s true, I’ve received a form of closure since the girls arrival.
 I feel like our family is complete.
 The all-consuming longing is no longer with me 24/7.
 I know in my heart that a certain chapter of my life has closed and I’m more than at peace with that.

 Many people believe a miscarriage is like a heavy period.
 It isn’t.
 Your body still has contractions, your mind is a mess and your heart feels like it’s actually broken inside of your chest.
 It can cause severe health complications for a woman so I feel that the comparison is quite flippant to say the least.

-I get mad at the language used by journalists to describe miscarriage and stillbirth.
-I believe if you’re covering a celebrity story of this nature the most respectful thing you could ever do is to understand the differences and get the terminology right.
-This might sound trivial but that’s my point, NOTHING about miscarriage or infant loss is trivial and that’s why I talk openly about it.
+I get mad at the language used in the media to describe miscarriage and stillbirth.
+I believe if you’re covering a story of this nature, be it celebrity focused or not, the most respectful thing you could ever do is to understand the differences and get the terminology correct.
+This might sound trivial to some, but that’s my point.
+NOTHING about miscarriage or infant loss is trivial and that’s why I talk openly about it.

 The stigma and silence is undeserved because it happens to too many women, to too many families.
 Yes, it’s a hard subject.
 No one is saying it’s not, and it’s okay to find it difficult, we’re only human after all.
 Truthfully, it’s always going to be, but that doesn’t mean we should shy away from it.

 We talk a lot about parenthood, becoming a Mum or Dad and creating villages.
 Families who have a miscarriage, birth a sleeping baby or know the tragedy of experiencing a SIDS loss also need an extra special kind of village, because they’re parents too.